USAJOBS/help-center/working-in-government/unique-hiring-paths/index.md

 * [Students & recent graduates](students/)
 * [Veterans](veterans/)

+If you fall under one of these groups, you may be eligible to apply for certain jobs or receive preference through a hiring authority.
+For example, if you’re a veteran, you may be eligible for hiring authorities specific to veterans.

-These unique hiring paths, established by law or executive order, help the federal government to hire and obtain the best talent available.
+Hiring authorities are policies established by law or executive order, so there are exceptions to the rules.
+[Get all the details for each hiring authority](https://www.opm.gov/policy-data-oversight/hiring-authorities/) at opm.gov.

 ## Additional Resources